markduwe/Raspberry-Pi-Clock/README.md

 Since I'm in the UK, I use the "uk2" DarkSky API units.
 You can choose the following units instead:
 * auto: automatically select units based on geographic location
-* ca: same as si, except that windSpeed is in kilometers per hour
+* ca: same as si, except that windSpeed is in kilometres per hour
 * uk2: same as si, except that nearestStormDistance and visibility are in miles and windSpeed is in miles per hour
 * us: Imperial units (the default)
 * si: SI units